The Myth of Biological

 when a woman he got emotionally involved with, Ann, decided to

-"wind down" her relationship with him (pp. 2-5) and when he
+"wind down" her relationship with him (pp. 2-5) and

-suffered a career setback (loss of a research grant) at about the
+suffered a career setback (loss of a research grant) at about

 same time (p.
 23).
 Despite his claims of biochemical causation,